aliosha777/theia-service-worker-fails/README.md

 Theia runs at http://localhost:3000
 Run the command SW Plugin to activate the plugin Observe the console output.
 It should say `ServiceWorker registration failed:  DOMException: Failed to register a ServiceWorker: The document is in an invalid state.`

+#Note:
+The service worker file sw.js does not exist in the project.
+This does not affect the issue that we're trying to solve because the error happens before the browser attempts to load the service worker file.
+For the purpose of this project, a 404 on sw.js insteadf of the current error is enough to consider it working.